 Hong Kong, a Special Administrative Region of the People’s Republic of China, is a bustling metropolitan region that brings together people of all ethnic backgrounds.
 Hong Kong is also a hub for business, bringing together the Western and Eastern ways of life in one exciting city.

-Signs are printed in both Chinese and English to accommodate for the large British and American populations, as many British nationals move to Hong Kong from the UK for work.
+Signs are printed in both Chinese and English to accommodate the large British and American populations, as many British nationals move to Hong Kong from the UK for work.

 For anyone moving to Hong Kong, whether for work or to enjoy the dazzling culture, it’s always helpful to know how to prepare.
-Read on for our in-depth guide on moving to Hong Kong so that when you’re all packed and ready to go, you can settle in your new hometown nicely.
+Read on for our in-depth guide on moving to Hong Kong so that when you’re all packed and ready to go, you can settle into your new hometown nicely.